 Best Neighborhoods & Places to Live in Kirkwood, MO

-All locations provide about a 15-mile distance from Kirkwood to St. Louis which is roughly a 20-minute drive.
-Wherever it is you choose to set up camp, Kirkwood is sure to give off safe suburban vibes and proximity satisfaction to any future resident.
+All locations provide about a 15-mile distance from Kirkwood to St. Louis, which is roughly a 20-minute drive.
+Wherever it is you choose to set up camp, Kirkwood is sure to give off safe suburban vibes and close proximity to other St. Louis County cities.

 If you’re hoping to purchase a home within the area, then check out some of Redfin’s online home listings in Kirkwood, MO.
 If you’re looking to rent, try searching for available apartments in and around Kirkwood.